mroman42/mikrokosmos/paper/paper.md

 This development was partially supported by the "Beca de Colaboración de Estudiantes en Departamentos Universitarios para el curso académico 2017-2018" from the Spanish Ministerio de Educación, Cultura y Deporte at the Departamento de Álgebra of the Universidad de Granada.
+The author would like to thank his advisor for this grant program, professor Pedro A. García-Sánchez, for his patient supervision, advice and encouragement.

 # References